IEEE-USA Congressional Fellowships

 Congressional Committee.
 IEEE-USA's fellowships run September 1st - August 31st.

-To apply for an IEEE-USA Congressional Fellowship, applicants must complete the application materials and follow the instructions provided at the links above.
+To apply for an IEEE-USA Congressional Fellowship, applicants must complete the application materials and follow the instructions on this page..

 Submit applications ELECTRONICALLY to Linda Hall at: (e-mail) L.firstname.lastname@example.org.
 Be sure to specify your name, member number, mailing address, daytime phone number, and e-mail address.

-- Be a REGULAR Member of IEEE at the time of application.
-Graduate student or student memberships do not qualify.
+a.
+Applicants must be a Member in good standing of IEEE at the time of application.

 Applicants are evaluated on the basis of: